Gender: A Useful Category of Historical Analysis: Reception

 Many of the initial reactions to Scott's paper were highly negative.
 She has said that when she first presented it at a seminar in 1985, the audience "were, to a man, appalled".
-Joanne Meyerowitz comments that an early critic accused Scott's paper of "nihilism, presentism, ahistoricism, obfuscation, elitism, obeisance to patriarchy, ethnocentrism, irrelevance, and possibly racism".
+An early critic, Joan Hoff, accused Scott's paper of "nihilism, presentism, ahistoricism, obfuscation, elitism, obeisance to patriarchy, ethnocentrism, irrelevance, and possibly racism".
 Other critics were more positive.
 Linda Kerber called the paper "dazzling", while William Sewell called it an "instant classic".

 Legacy

 Scott's 1986 paper had a significant longer-term impact.
 It was reprinted in 1988 as part of Gender and the Politics of History, a collection of Scott's essays on gender history, which was reissued in 1999 in a revised edition.
 Scott herself has published two papers responding to it: "Unanswered Questions" in 2008 and "Gender: Still a Useful Category of Analysis?" in 2010.
 It has been translated into several other languages, and Lola Sanchez called the Spanish translation of the paper "one of the most important texts of the past twenty-five years" for feminist scholars in Spain.

 In 2008, Joanne Meyerowitz wrote that it had "no discernible date of expiration".
 By that time, it was required reading for "dozens of syllabi".
 It was described as "canonical" by the American Historical Review and was the journal's most-accessed article on JSTOR.
 Meyerowitz credits the paper with a "significant part in the broader shift from social to cultural history".